nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    use of maintaining a cloud-based server such that users may retrieve their own data on the go.
 6. We plan on implementing an administrative user interface.
 This administrative control will allow management of the company to control the types of policies which users (financial advisors) my key into the application.
 7. We plan to the ability to `clear` the filtered list from `find`.
 Now if we call `find` to get the filtered client list and call `clear` we will clear the entire original client list which might not be very intuitive for the user.
+8. For the sorting commands, which are `sortClientEmail` , `sortClientName`, `sortClientPhone` - we plan to fix a feature flaw such that the index the user can put in is only binary.
+Currently, the user can put in any integer and the command will still work.
+Only if the user puts the index as 0, it will be in descending order.
+We plan to fix this such that the user can only put in 1 or 0.
+If the user puts in 1, the list will be sorted in ascending order.
+If the user puts in 0, the list will be sorted in descending order.
+This will make the command more intuitive for the user.